 The quantity and quality of homework assignments can often be a source of parent frustration and concern.
-If a teacher, student, or family member is concerned with the amount of time being spent on homework consider assisting the student with a structured organizational system (such as the use of an agenda) to document assignments, due dates, and help structure their time more efficiently.
-Parents can also help their student by closely monitoring their student and providing resources such as a quiet space and time set aside in the evening, for homework completion.
-Remind parents that class time often is given for guided practice on homework.
+If a teacher, student, or family member is concerned with the amount of time being spent on homework consider assisting the students with an after school homework club.
+Homework should be something the student can do independently.
+It should not be busy work or packets of work.
 If their child is not using class time well, more time outside of class could be required in order for the student to adequately demonstrate learning of the standards.